Sergey80/scala-samples/algorithms/README.md

  - sbt
  - project algorithms
  - ~test
- - and new code along with tests so you code will be auto-compiling as you do it
+ - add new code along with tests in the same file, so you code will be auto-compiling as you do it

 Feel free to use this project for your own purposes.
-Please contribute here is you want.
+Please contribute here if you want.